In this section

 |

-Discard the connection (the client who initiated the connection will receive the TCP package with an RST flag)
+Reject the connection (the client that initiated the connection will receive a TCP package with an RST flag)

 |